Back on Track

-The Back on Track initiative is a partnership between 90% by 2020, Anchorage School District (ASD), United Way of Anchorage (UWA), and Covenant House Alaska.
-It allows high school students at high risk of not graduating to earn the credits they need to earn their high school diploma.
-What makes Back on Track unique is the flexibility to allow students to learn at their own pace at a time that works best for them, while also providing one-on-one support and access to non-academic services they may need.
-If a student needs help with housing, transportation, food, counseling, or anything else, Back on Track has staff and resources available to help.
-That way, students can focus on school, learning, and earning their diploma.
+Back on Track is a collaborative partnership of the 90% Graduation by 2020 initiative led by Anchorage School District (ASD), United Way of Anchorage (UWA), and Covenant House Alaska, with major funding provided by a grant from AT&T. It allows secondary students at high risk of not graduating to recover credits needed to earn their high school diploma.
+But Back on Track doesn’t stop there.
+There are many ASD credit recovery options available to students; what makes Back on Track different is the combination of evening instruction and tutoring—which supports students’ day-school or work schedules—while also providing one-on-one support and access to non-academic services they may need.
+If a student needs help with housing, transportation, food, counseling, or anything else, Back on Track staff work to connect them with those services.
+Through community collaboration, Back on Track is working to provide the right student with the right support at the right time so they can focus on school, learning, and earning their diploma.

-United Way of Anchorage was awarded $750,000 over 2 years through the AT&T Aspire Grant to help fund this initiative, with additional support provided by ASD, UWA and BP.
+United Way of Anchorage was awarded $750,000 over two years through the AT&T Aspire Grant to help fund this initiative, with additional support provided by ASD, UWA, BP, and private donations.

-Check out some of our amazing Back on Track graduate stories below!
+Check out stories from some of our amazing Back on Track graduates below!

 Danielle went to her neighborhood high school from ninth to twelfth grade, but due to a turbulent home life, she found it hard to make it to school and complete her work.
 Over the years, the stress of her circumstance caused Danielle to drop out of school multiple times and culminated in being left without a home.
 She was referred to Covenant House as a sanctuary from homelessness, and she enrolled in Back on Track.